USA Boxing Rankings General Information

 Athletes within the ranking system will be categorized by both age and weight classification.
 Therefore, the rankings will showcase the nation’s best Junior, Youth and Elite level athletes.
 Within each age division, you will find the top boxers in each weight class.

 Events must be compliant with AIBA and USA Boxing event standards to be considered part of the ranking system.
 In addition to the predetermined standardized ranking events listed below, there will be an opportunity for events to be eligible for ranking via application.
-All accepted applicants will begin as Tier 1 events and will be subject to an application fee of $50 and an annual fee of $50.
+All accepted applicants will begin as Tier 1 events.
 Click here for the application.